D F Dillon Foundation

 How to Apply

 This funder does not have a public application process.
-The foundation only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds.
+The foundation only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds.

 Decision Timeline

-Not publicly documented, as grants are made through trustee discretion to preselected organizations.
+Not publicly documented, as grants are made through trustee discretion to preselected organisations.

 Success Rates